unlimitedbacon/stl-thumb/README.md

 ### Linux

+Stl-thumb works with Gnome and most other similar desktop environements.
+If you are using the KDE desktop environment then you will also need to install the seperate [`stl-thumb-kde`](https://github.com/unlimitedbacon/stl-thumb-kde) package.

 Make sure that your file manager is set to generate previews for files larger than 1 MB.
 Most file managers have this setting under the Preview tab in their Preferences.

 #### Arch